 Junior Year in France (JYF) is an advanced academic immersion program in Paris, offering courses through the program as well as integrating students into regular university courses with French students, housing in homestays, and opportunities both in and out of the classroom for cultural immersion.
 Students choose from a small number of French-taught program courses as well as an extensive variety of courses at a number of French universities, including the three Paris Universities of the Sorbonne.
 The program begins with an academic pre-session to prepare students for life in France and academic work in French universities.
 Credit-bearing internships in a variety of fields are available during Winter/Spring quarters.

 - Full Year

-- Students must be of Junior or Senior standing at the start of the program.
+- Junior or Senior standing at the start of the program.

 To apply, Northwestern students must:

-- Complete a Sweet Briar application by the program's deadline
+- Complete a Junior Year in France application by the program's deadline

 - At least a B average overall and in French